jtangchi/Schduling-Problem/README.md

 * A nurse is off on a specific day if no shift is assigned or if the nurse has requested a PTO on that specific day.

-* The planning length is flexible (test case using 4 weeks).
+* The planning length is flexible (1-4 weeks, or more).

 * Each nurse should work in range(max_nurse_shifts), let's say max 5 shifts per week.